Friday, August 10, 2007

 We also cry for each other.
 We weep for women who are raped and abused and beaten.
 We reject outrageous suggestions that ‘women ask for it’.
 We now display conservative and drab clothes of victims of abuse to prove they didn’t ‘ask for it’.
 No, they didn’t.
 But as women, we do.
 Every day.
 I sometimes wonder why men don’t make such a big deal about their bodies and looks and sex appeal and attractiveness as women do.
 Not for want of trying – there are enough male bod mags and TV shows and a desperate attempt to label men right up to uber-sexual.
 But it never quite cuts it, does it?
 Never quite stands up to the continuous deluge by women, we just don’t stop.
 Sex and the City could somehow never be about men, could it?
 Rakhi Sawant couldn’t really have had a male equivalent of an item-boy, could she?
 Why do women in our movies walk around in their bras (well, practically) while the men aren’t on screen in their underwear?
 Every second programme on television has a focus on women’s bodies – calendar shoots, beauty pageants, soaps, music videos, even people-to-people shows where the male anchor will out-clothe the woman thrice over.
 Magazines and the print media tell similar stories, advertising and promotion focus is once again back on the woman - how glamorous, how sexy, how slim, how free.
 Brands are using women all over again and we’re not objecting this time.
 Because this time we are convinced women are making decisions to participate out of choice and their own free will.
 So, if we do to ourselves what men did to us, it makes it all right?

 Now, in this story, I absolutely agree that societies evolve, surely we are free to dress how we will, yes, I am against censoring of media, and of course, women are free to go out when and where and how they will.
+And yes, I'm thinking of how the violence needs punishable deterrents.
 So, why do I feel that some other women asked for it for Geeta?
 Why do I keep thinking that if I am free to wear this sexy attractive shirt, then the guy next to me is free to look down it?
 He’s only looking, isn’t he?
 Why am I getting upset?
 Our freedom surely means we take responsibility for consequences – some good, some bad; and we also take responsibility to preserve and cherish that freedom.
 It comes at a great cost and we have to fight for it continuously in different and evolving ways.
 So, why are we collecting clothes?
 Why aren’t we putting our energies to get to the real roots of what threatens our freedom.
+Why aren't we talking about stringent laws and immediate punishments?
 Why aren’t we talking to media, television channels, producers, parents, teachers, employers?
 Why aren’t we talking to other women?
 Does the item-girl define your freedom, much like the pin-up girl of the last revolution?
 She doesn’t define mine.
 But she sometimes defines Geeta’s rape.
 Because life lives in the contexts of cultures, traditions, biology, urges, psychology, economics, deprivation, the politics of power and many other blurred boundaries.

 I have many such hypotheses.